vide-collabo/Vide.docs/content/en/docs/vide.fable/quick_start.md

 The app can be viewed in you browser on [http://localhost:3000/](http://localhost:3000/)

-Now have your first "Vide for Fable" project running!
+Now have your first *Vide for Fable* project running!
 When you are ready to ship your app to production, run the following:

 ```bash
 npm run build